Xeverous/the_website/website/pages/cpp/tutorials/beginner/ya_exceptions/03_exception_specification/exception_specification.rst

   - interacting with C: passing addresses of C++ functions to a C API - if C code calls a C++ function and it throws, undefined behavior occurs
   - badly written C++ - there is a lot of exception-unsafe C++ code, including whole libraries (e.g. Qt)

-Special member functions do not have to be :cch:`noexcept`, but if they are the C++ standard library takes advantage of it in various places (mostly containers and algorithms - improved performance or better *exception guuarantees*).
+Special member functions do not have to be :cch:`noexcept`, but if they are the C++ standard library takes advantage of it in various places (mostly containers and algorithms - improved performance or better *exception guarantees*).